jundalisay/sp/content/en/superphysics/principles/chapter-09f.md

 title: "Critical Feeling as Empathy"
 date: 2023-12-08
 weight: 616
-# image: /photos/psych/stop.jpg
+image: /photos/psych/consult.jpg
-image: /graphics/psych/peace.jpg
+# image: /graphics/psych/peace.jpg
 description: "Critical feeling is done by the heart as a sixth or intuitional sense to catch the ego (the feeling of the self)"
 writer:
   name: Juan